See Credit Details Below

 Program Level: Overview

-Intended Audience: In-house counsel, outside attorneys, and other allied professionals who counsels clients developing, purchasing or using technology in their daily businesses.
+Intended Audience: In-house counsel, outside attorneys, and other allied professionals who counsel clients on developing, purchasing or using technology in their daily businesses.

 Advanced Preparation: None